SoftwareAG/c8y-docs/src/documents/guides/mqtt/hello-mqtt-c.html.md

 -   Create new MQTT message and set payload
 -   Publish message via MQTT protocol
--   Wait maximum 1 second to message delivered ACK from server
+-   Wait maximum 1 second for message delivered ACK from server

 Note that subscription is established after device creation, otherwise if there is no device for a given ``clientId`` server will not accept it.